AlfredGreene/WebRTC-Video-Chat-Application/README.md

 Components Include:

-1. index.html is the chat client application built with Angular JS.You can use apache to host it locally.
+1. index.html is the chat client application.You can use apache to host it locally.
 2. signalling_server.js is the signalling server file used to detect the peers and exchange session descriptions for initial handshake.

 To run this locally,you need to open Chrome in insecure mode.